The Portable Chekhov

 Anton Chekhov

-After the initial unfavorable reception of The Seagull in 1896, Chekhov renounced the theater.
-However, the play was revived to critical acclaim in 1898 by Constantin Stanislavski’s Moscow Art Theatre.
-This theater company also produced Chekhov’s Uncle Vanya and premiered his final plays, Three Sisters and The Cherry Orchard.
-These four plays present a unique challenge to actors and audiences alike, as Chekhov’s work, characterized by a “theatre of mood” and a “submerged life in the text,” prioritizes atmosphere and subtext over conventional plot.
+Chekhov renounced the theatre after the disastrous reception of The Seagull in 1896, but the play was revived to acclaim in 1898 by Constantin Stanislavski’s Moscow Art Theatre, which subsequently also produced Chekhov’s Uncle Vanya and premiered his last two plays, Three Sisters and The Cherry Orchard.
+These four works present a challenge to the acting ensemble as well as to audiences, because in place of conventional action Chekhov offers a “theatre of mood” and a “submerged life in the text.”

-Avrahm Yarmolinsky (1890-1975) was an author, translator, and educator.
-He primarily taught at Columbia University and the City College of New York.
-His published works include Dostoievsky, A Life, A Treasury of Russian Verse, and The Russian Literary Imagination.
+Avrahm Yarmolinsky (January 13, 1890 – September 28, 1975) was an author, translator, and teacher.
+Yarmolinsky primarily taught at Columbia University and the City College of New York.
+His books include Dostoievsky, A Life, A Treasury of Russian Verse, and The Russian Literary Imagination.

 Returns